littletof/charmd/README.md

 ## Try it out

-To see a general capabilities of this module run:
+To see the general capabilities of this module run:

 ```bash
 deno run https://raw.githubusercontent.com/littletof/terminal_markdown/master/example.ts